Monkatraz/mainframe/README.md

   * Workbox for PWA support and client-side caching
   * Chart.js for, well, charts

-Additionally, Mainframe supports using the Pug template engine client-side for editor previews, if supported.
+Additionally, Mainframe uses the Pug template engine client-side for editor previews.

 ## Sanitizing UGC
 In order to sanitize potentially dangerous HTML compiled from Pug templates, Mainframe uses DOMPurify.
 Mainframe is designed to be extremely paranoid - all UGC Pug templates are compiled inside of sandboxes, with the resultant HTML sanitized by the client/server wishing to use them.
 This prevents Pug itself from being a security risk and moves all vulnerability to isolated HTML strings.

-To be clear, Pug is likely perfectly safe.
-It doesn't execute any strings - it carefully parses its input to build compiled templates.
-However, this doesn't ensure Pug's dependencies are perfectly safe and nor does it perfectly ensure that Pug will not eventually have a vulnerability.
+To be clear, Pug is probably safe.
+However, Pug's dependencies may or may not be safe and nor is it known whether or not Pug will eventually have a vulnerability.
 And regardless, it's better safe than sorry.

 When updating/creating a page, the procedure is:
   1. Have the client send a serverless function an object containing their identity token and the page update information.